Wand: History

 The Barsom used by Zoroastrian Magi is a bundle of twigs that was used during religious ceremonies.
 While the Barsom is not a wand itself, it was also used for divination purposes, and may be a form of prototypical wand from which later magical wands descend.

 The concept of magic wands was used by the ancient Greek writer Homer, in his epic poems The Iliad and The Odyssey.
-In all cases, Homer used the word rhabdos (ῥᾰ́βδος), which means 'rod', and implies something that is thicker than the modern conception of wands.
+In all cases, Homer used the word rhabdos (ῥάβδος), which means 'rod', and implies something that is thicker than the modern conception of wands.
 In those books, Homer wrote that magic wands were used by three different gods, namely Hermes, Athena, and Circe.
 In The Iliad, Homer wrote that Hermes generally used his magic wand Caduceus to make people sleep and wake up.
 In The Odyssey, Homer wrote that Athena used her magic wand to make Odysseus old, and then young again, and that Circe used her magic wand to turn Odysseus's men into pigs.

 By the 1st century AD, the wand was a common symbol of magic in Roman cults, especially Mithraism.
-In the 3rd and 4th centuries, there are frequent depictions on sarcophagi of Jesus Christ using a magic wand to perform miracles, such as the raising of Lazarus and feeding the multitude.
+In the 3rd and 4th centuries, there are frequent depictions on sarcophagi of Jesus Christ according to one opinion using a magic wand to perform miracles, such as the raising of Lazarus and feeding the multitude.
+Others scholars disagree with that, claiming that these objects are staffs since images of Christ with it "appear alongside images of Moses performing miracles with the staff".

 Italian fairy tales put wands into the hands of the powerful fairies by the Late Middle Ages.